temporal-sa/temporal-infra-provisioning-demo/README.md

 - Review all the types that I'm using w/ modern Python
 - Terraform apply is synchronous for the most part?
 - Get certs for the runs from a local Vault instance?
 Generate with TF?
+- Save planfile between plan / apply and load it up into the policy check?

 ## Ideas